 Requesting an Investigation of a Closed Meeting

 Individuals who believe that the Council improperly called or held a closed meeting may request that the matter be reviewed by an investigator.
 The County has contracted with Local Services Authority (LAS) to provide external, impartial investigative services.
-Individuals who are concerned about a closed meeting should first contact the Director of Council Services/Clerk to discuss the issue.
-If, after reviewing the matter, the individual wishes to pursue an investigation, written request for an investigation must be filed with the Director of Council Services/Clerk, at the address below, together with a cheque in the amount of $125.00 payable to the United Counties of Stormont, Dundas and Glengarry.
+Individuals who are concerned about a closed meeting should first contact the Director of Corporate Services/Clerk to discuss the issue.
+If, after reviewing the matter, the individual wishes to pursue an investigation, written request for an investigation must be filed with the Director of Corporate Services/Clerk, at the address below, together with a cheque in the amount of $125 payable to the United Counties of Stormont, Dundas and Glengarry.

 Written request for investigation and cheque to be forwarded to: